-Path one - adjusting the dials of the regular housing market
+Path one - adjust the dials of the regular housing market

 We’re currently encouraging governments to:

-Restrict harmful demand — by tracking and restricting global capital flows into local real estate, eliminating hidden ownership, penalizing excessive speculation and "flipping," cracking down on fraud, taxing empty homes, restricting and regulating short-term rentals, and channeling private investment (foreign and domestic) into building more suitable supply.
+Decrease harmful demand — by tracking and restricting global capital flows into local real estate, eliminating hidden ownership, penalizing excessive speculation and "flipping," cracking down on money laundering and fraud, taxing empty homes, restricting and regulating short-term rentals, and holding the line on mortgage stress tests and amortizations.

-Rebalance housing and income taxes — dialing up taxes on housing wealth windfalls and dialing down taxes on local income — to help restrict harmful demand and encourage suitable supply, and to address inequalities created by the out of control housing market.
+Rebalance housing and income taxes — dialing up taxes on housing wealth windfalls and dialing down taxes on local income — to help decrease harmful demand and encourage the right supply, and to address inequalities created by the out of control housing markets.

-Path two - scaling up the permanently affordable market
+Path two - scale up the non-profit market